GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Creating the base VPN gateway configuration

 Follow the procedures in this section to create the base VPN configuration. <This section contains outlines of subsections for different aspects of configuring IPsec and IKE on the vendor side.
-Fill in the sections that are relevant to the current configuration, and remove any sections that do not apply.>
+Fill in the sections that are relevant to the current configuration, and remove any sections that do not apply >

 #### GCP-compatible settings for IPSec and IKE